Hajj stampede: 244 pilgrims dead

 Muslims were trampled to death during the annual pilgrimage to Mecca.

-The pilgrims traveled from the Muslim holy city of Mecca to Mina to cast pebbles at three columns of stone that symbolize the devil.
+The pilgrims traveled from the Muslim holy city of Mecca to Mina to cast small pebbles at three columns of stone that symbolize the devil.

 An estimated 2 million pilgrims are attending this year's Hajj.